-Information on the structure of the Company's share capital, including the rights and obligations attaching to each class of shares, is set out in the Schedule on pages 173 to 175 and is part of note 39 to the consolidated financial statements.
+Information on the structure of the Company's share capital is set out in note 38 of the consolidated financial statements.

 Accounting policies

 The principal accounting policies, together with the basis on which the financial statements have been prepared, are set out in note 1 to the consolidated financial statements.